tezostacos/tezos-tg-bot/v2/README.md

 # Tezos Tacos Tipbot

 Hello Tezos amigos!
 Tezos Tacos wanted to contribute in a fun way, so we made an open source Telegram Tipbot.
-It is decentralized using the KT18jF2bCerNgrkyk7qd1Bpk9gKnpPKJAvjB smart contract.
+It is built using the KT18jF2bCerNgrkyk7qd1Bpk9gKnpPKJAvjB smart contract.

 The bot interacts with the smart contract using pytezos.
 You can check all methods in the [Better Call Dev explorer](https://better-call.dev/main/KT18jF2bCerNgrkyk7qd1Bpk9gKnpPKJAvjB/operations) and research the code right there.
 To deposit XTZ to the Tezos Tacos Tipbot, use the "deposit" entrypoint with a string argument.
 All funds are stored in the smart contract with your Telegram username.